everyday-as/gmodstore-java-sdk/docs/AddonVersionsApi.md

 <a name="getAddonVersion"></a>
 # **getAddonVersion**
-> InlineResponse2012 getAddonVersion(addonId, versionId, with)
+> AddonVersionResponse getAddonVersion(addonId, versionId, with)

 Fetch a specific version of an addon